cloudtrust/keycloak-authorization/README.md

 not need re-input his login details to when switching between clients he has access to, and clients which he doesn't have access to.

+Currently working on 3.4.3.Final (check tags for compatibility with previous keycloak versions)

 ## How to install
 This is an example with keycloak available at /opt/keycloak